adaltas/node-nikita/src/write/index.coffee.md

 *   `destination`
     File path where to write content to.
 *   `diff` (boolean | function)
-    Print diff information, pass the result of [jsdiff.diffLines][diffLines] as argument if a function, default to true.
+    Print diff information, pass a readable diff and the result of [jsdiff.diffLines][diffLines] as arguments if a function, default to true.
 *   `eof`
     Ensure the file ends with this charactere sequence, special values are 'windows', 'mac', 'unix' and 'unicode' (respectively "\r\n", "\r", "\n",